MukulNarwani/MukulNarwani/README.md

 - 👋 Hi, I’m @MukulNarwani
-- 👀 I’m interested in Data Science and Machine Learning technologies
+- 👀 Interested in Data Science and Machine Learning applications
-- 🌱 I’m currently a physics student with a minor in CS and Math
+- 🌱 Graduated @NortheasternUniversity majoring in Physics with a minor in CS and Maths
-- 📫 How to reach me: my email is narwani.m@northeastern.edu
+- 📫 How to reach me: my email is narwanimukul103@gmail.com

 <!---
 MukulNarwani/MukulNarwani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.